 She won with her song Why Me, which was composed by our Eurovision legend Johnny Logan.

 Ireland chose Niamh Kavanagh to represent us on our home turf in 1993.

 She won with her song In Your Eyes when she performed in Millstreet, Co.
 Cork.

 Paul Harrington and Charlie McGettigan (1994)

-After winning the two previous years in 1992 and 1993, Ireland selected Paul Harrington and Charlie McGettigan to represent them in Dublin in 1994.
+Having won the previous two years, Ireland chose Paul Harrington and Charlie McGettigan to represent us in 1994.

-It was also the first ever song to score over 200 points in the competition.
+It was also the first song to score over 200 points in the annual competition.

 Eimear Quinn (1996)

 1996 was the last time Ireland won the Eurovision Song Contest.

 Eimear Quinn triumphed with her son The Voice, which she performed in Oslo, Norway.